iMissile/Self.Writing/Notes/DataScience_notes.md

 ```

 ## R и 64 бит
+- [REALLY LARGE NUMBERS IN R](http://theautomatic.net/2019/08/16/really-large-numbers-in-r/).
+This post will discuss ways of handling huge numbers in R using the gmp package.
 - [In R is it better to use integer64, numeric, or character for large integer id numbers?](https://stackoverflow.com/questions/35171760/in-r-is-it-better-to-use-integer64-numeric-or-character-for-large-integer-id-n)
 - [R in a 64 bit world](http://www.win-vector.com/blog/2015/06/r-in-a-64-bit-world/)
 - [Double-precision floating-point format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format)